 - Body – this part needs to be about your goals or future career objectives, work experience and previous studies.
-Explain why you chose the particular university and course and how it will fulfill your academic objective.
+Explain why you chose the particular university and course and how it will fulfil your academic objective.
 Share your genuine interests and hobbies here, such as sports, literature, music or environmental conservation.

-- Conclusion – this is the closing statement/ paragraph where you sum up with an emphasis on your desire to study at the university and how you will be suitable for and contribute to the chosen field of study.
+- Conclusion – This is the closing statement/ paragraph where you sum up with an emphasis on your desire to study at the university and how you will be suitable for and contribute to the chosen field of study.